k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ## Actor Overview

-A Broadway  **Actor** represents the activity (action) that must be executed on each [Stage](/articles/99_Broadway/19_broadway_flow_stages.md) of the [Broadway flow](/articles/99_Broadway/16_broadway_flow_overview.md) to get input parameters and return output parameters.
+A Broadway  **Actor** represents the action that must be executed on each [Stage](/articles/99_Broadway/19_broadway_flow_stages.md) of the [Broadway flow](/articles/99_Broadway/16_broadway_flow_overview.md) to get input parameters and return output parameters.
 For example, reading a file, creating a table, parsing an object or concatenating a string.

 An **Actor** is a JAVA class which implements the **Actor Interface** and overrides the **action** method.

 Broadway offers a number of built-in Actors which can be extended by customization.
+-  [Built-in Actors](/articles/99_Broadway/04_built_in_actor_types.md) address a wide range of activities and can be added to Broadway flows for example to handle files and JSON files, DB activities or string manipulations.
+-  A customized Actor is a customized JAVA class which implements the **Actor Interface** and overrides the **action** method.

 Other options for working with Actors include:
 -  Creating new Actors. **(Add link)**.
 -  Adding or deleting Actors from flows. **(Add link)**
 -  Saving Actors as inner flows of other Broadway flows. **(Add link)**